ghenrique/react-signup-form/README.md

-This project was create to Mirum Code Challenge
+This project was created to Mirum Code Challenge

 ## Running the project